Why Dayara Bugyal turns into a Fairyland in Winter

 - Food during transit to and from the base camp – The trek fee does not include meals purchased during the journey to Raithal and the return drive from Barsu.

 - Backpack offloading charges – If you wish to offload your backpack, there will be an additional charge of Rs 250 per day + 5% GST.
 The backpack cannot weigh more than 9 kgs.
 Suitcases/strolleys/duffel bags will not be allowed.
 Please note that charges will vary for last minute offloading in case you decide to offload your bag after reaching Raithal.
+Online offloading in advance is possible up to two days prior to the trek start date.

 - Stay at Dehradun on the last day